In 2018 we challenged ourselves to spend less than $100 in camping fees for the whole year. But wait … let’s go back a bit.

 Through the years we have found a few things we consider priceless for our boondocking.
 Everyone is different, but we don’t mind spending the money if it makes our boondocking more comfortable.

 - 60-gallon water bladder – This folds up smaller than a typical book when it’s empty and stored.
 It’s strong.
 Great quality.
 We don’t have to move our rig or carry around jugs to go get water.
 This has been a game-changer for us.

 - Yes, we have solar, but there is still rain.
 Sometimes for many days.
 We have had 2 Champion Generators since we left in 2017 and we have nothing bad to say about them.
 They work like a champ (sorry … that was cheesy).

 - Luci Lights – These are great!!!
 We love these, and now they even come with a USB phone charger.
 I mean charging your phone with a solar light is genius right?
 You might think they are a little pricy, but I promise if you buy one, you’ll be buying more.

 - Clam Shelter – This has been so fun to sit in with friends on a cooler night with our propane fire pit inside (yes you can) and enjoy a warm, bug-free area.
 Please don’t buy cheap brands!
 We have had several people approach us telling us that they regretted buying the cheaper brand and they saved less than $100.

 - Propane Firepit – I fought Justin on purchasing this.
 I mean for free we can gather wood and sit by the fire.
 I am so glad we have this now and so thankful I gave in on buying it.

-- Strongback Chairs – These don’t look like much, but with our bad backs, they are truly lifesavers.
+- Back Support Camping Chairs – These don’t look like much, but with our bad backs, they are truly lifesavers.
 Best chairs ever.
-I wish they would do something with the flimsy cup holder, but that’s really my only complaint.
 We love these chairs!!

 - Buddy Heater – We traveled East for the holidays and I can’t tell you how amazing this little thing is to have!